Thamasb/battleships-game/README.md

 # Testing

 - As a user I want to be able to start the game.
+    - To start the game, simply execute the Python script.
-- As a user I want to be able to informed about the game and rules.
+- As a user I want to be informed about the game rules.
+    - At the beginning of the game, the user is provided with information about the game and rules.
-- As a user I want to be able mark my shots on the table.
+- As a user I want to be able to mark my shots on the table.
+    - The process of marking shots is easy and the user is provided with text instructions.
+The player has to enter the x and y coordinates of their shot (separated by a space).
-- As a user I want to be able to know how many ships are on the table.
+- As a user, I want to know how many ships are on the table.
+    - At the beginning of the game, the user is informed about the number of ships on the board (5).
-- As a user I want to be able to know how many shot I have.
+- As a user, I want to know how many shots I have.
+    - At the beginning of the game, the user is informed about the numbers of shots available during the game (10).
-- As a user I want to be able to know how many shots left
+- As a user, I want to know how many shots are left.
+    - The user is informed during the game and check how many shots are left at the bottom of the board.
-- As a user I want to be able to informed if my shot is hit or missedd a ship.
+- As a user I want to be informed if my shots  hits or misses a ship.
+    - There are two ways to check whether the shot hit or missed.
+On the board, the player can see "X" if it's a hit, and "O" if it's a missed shot.
+These instructions are also provided at the beginning of the game.
+The user is also informed after each shot with a message: "Hit!" if the shot hits, or "Miss!" if it misses.
-- As a user I want to be able to check how many ships shunk.
+- As a user I want to know how many ships have shunk.
+    - At the end of the game, the user can check how many ships have sunk.
+- As a user I want to know where the missed ships are located on the board.
+    - At the end of the game the user can check the last board to see the locations of the enemy ships.
+The missed ships are marked as "S" and the sunk ships are marked as "X".
-- As a user I want to be able to restart the game.
+- As a user, I want to be able to restart the game.
+    - The process to restart the game is easy:  the user can simply click "Run program" whenever they want to restart the game.